Mapping data from SQL sources to feature classes.

 updated_at: FeatureTime

-Features with overriden observation timestamps are inserted into the offline store with the timestamp that you specify.
+Features with overridden observation timestamps are inserted into the offline store with the timestamp that you specify.
 The observation timestamp works like an “effective as of” timestamp.
 When you sample historical data, you can specify the observation timestamp at which you want to sample a feature value.
 Then, Chalk will return the most-recent feature value that was observed before that timestamp.
 This method of sampling ensures temporal consistency in your feature values.

 While our offline data is useful for training models and generating features, we may also want to use these values for serving production queries.